WeiChienHsu/DynamoDB_Note/README.md

 }
 ```

-Use the following access policy to enable Kinesis Data Firehose to access your S3 bucket and AWS KMS key.
-If you don't own the S3 bucket, add s3:PutObjectAcl to the list of Amazon S3 actions.
-This grants the bucket owner full access to the objects delivered by Kinesis Data Firehose.
-This policy also has a statement that allows access to Amazon Kinesis Data Streams.
+- Use the following access policy to enable Kinesis Data Firehose to access your S3 bucket and AWS KMS key.

+- If you don't own the S3 bucket, add s3:PutObjectAcl to the list of Amazon S3 actions.

+- This `grants the bucket owner full access to the objects delivered by Kinesis Data Firehose`.

+- This policy also has a statement that allows access to Amazon Kinesis Data Streams.
 If you don't use Kinesis Data Streams as your data source, you can remove that statement.

 ```yml
 {